Teacher Training Course

 SIGNING UP FOR THE YOGA TEACHER TRAINING

 Please note that a basic knowledge of yoga postures and philosophy is helpful but not essential.
-But more important is to come with an open mind and a willingness to learn new ideas.
+More importantly, students are encouraged to come with an open mind and a willingness to learn new ideas.

 Unfortunately, it is not possible to cater to all personal dietary preferences.
 We will offer a lacto-vegetarian (and almost fully organic) menu and also dairy-free and wheat-free dishes.
 With this most people are happy, healthy and feel well fed.
 Side dishes, desserts and snacks may contain gluten and dairy.